foldcat/oasync/README.md

 #### channels
 We offer many to one channels.

-Note that this is not typesafe due to how `rawptr` is used for polymorphism.
-It is also known that the order of elements placed into the channel may not be sequencially consistant.
+It is known that the order of elements placed into the channel may not be sequencially consistant.
 ```odin
 consumer :: proc(a: rawptr) {